Intel promises big PC speed boost with Tiger Lake chips this fall

 At Architecture Day, Intel touted its ability to apply a range of manufacturing tricks to the whole span of its products.
 And in a new twist, it has added more emphasis to its software effort -- specifically, how it is using a software layer to bridge the programming divides between its chip varieties.

-Discuss: Tiger Lake chips: Intel promises huge PC speed boost and longer battery life
+Discuss: Intel Tiger Lake chips mean faster PCs with longer battery life for 2020

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.